rememberSoftwares/yacana/docs/README.md

 #### Tools that don't return anything

 If you write a tool that doesn't have a reason to answer anything to the LLM, you could be tempted to let it return `None`.
 We wouldn't encourage this behavior as LLMs generally expect some kind of answer to guide them.
-You should preferably return some kind of success message.
-It will act as some kind of positive reinforcement.
+You should preferably return a success message.
+It will act as positive reinforcement.
 However, if your tool doesn't return anything, a default message will be added automatically: "Tool {tool.tool_name} was called successfully.
 It didn't return anything.".

 ### Assigning multiple Tools